 ✏️ Expert tips

-To bring out the flavor in the spices even more, I love to sauté them in the oil with the onions before adding any broth or liquid.
+To bring out the flavor in the spices even more, toast the spices in the oil with the onions before adding any broth or liquid.
 This really helps to deepen their flavor.
 It only takes about 30 seconds.

-Don’t add in the kale until after you’ve released the pressure in the pressure cooker.
-That will help the leafy greens from over cooking and turning a dark green/brown color.
+To prevent the kale from turning dark green and overcooking, Don't add in the kale until after you've released the pressure in the pressure cooker.

 🔪 Recommended equipment